Malibu Grand Prix: Lenexa, Kansas

 There was a Malibu Grand Prix in Lenexa, KS (Suburban Kansas City) that closed in the mid-1990s.
 The location was at the intersection of I-35 and 87th street.
 It consisted of a video game room, snackbar, and 1/2 mile traditional race track that featured Virage, Mini Virage, and Grand Virage (two-seater) race cars.
+It is now the site of a Perkins restaurant.

 Portland, Oregon

-A Malibu Grand Prix with track and arcade was located in Beaverton, Oregon, near the Washington Square Mall opened in the early 1980s.
+A Malibu Grand Prix with track and arcade was located in Beaverton, Oregon, near the Washington Square Mall opened in the summer of 1979.
 Later with a new owner, in the 1990s, the location changed its name, becoming Malibu Raceway LLC.
 The facility included the racetrack, a video arcade and snackbar.
 A batting cage is also on the property owned and operated by a third party added well after the original launch of the race track and arcade.
 On April 4, 2013, The current owner, Kevin O'Connell, announced that Malibu Raceway LLC was ending all operations at the end of the month due to a leasing dispute.
 The current property was transformed into a used car lot (CarMax) and opened on September 24, 2014, while Malibu Raceway has relocated to the Mt.
 Hood Skibowl in Government Camp, OR.

 Miami, Florida

 Was the biggest of them all.
 Had two miniature golf courses, nine batting cage stalls, a castle building with over 120+ games, a go-kart track, kiddie kart track, mini train, bumper boats, formula 1 car track.
 It opened in 1982 and the land was sold in December 2000.
 The general manager at that time was Manuel Martinez.
 It was located at 7775 N.W.
-7 ST. Miami, Fl 33126 nearby Mall of the Americas.
+7 ST. Miami, Fl 33126 nearby Mall of the Americas (currently Midway Crossings).
 Three large apartment buildings are in its place now.
 This location was previously a Castle Park which went in to bankruptcy in late 1983.
 Malibu Grand Prix acquired all the Castle Park locations in April 1984 and the locations were renamed to Malibu Castle Park.